shahid-ak/lawfirm_website/README.md

 pillow (pip insatll pillow)

 How to run:
-Extract the file
+Extract the file.
-in terminal or commandpromt go to the location where manage.py file is found use the command " python manage.py runserver " to start server in browser, go to the link you obtain in the terminal once the command is run
+Using terminal or commandpromt go to the location where manage.py file is found use the command " python manage.py runserver " to start server.
+Next open your browser and go to the link you obtain in the terminal once the command is run.

 Crentials:
 Admin: